Tagging, Transportation & Registration

-A person may not keep an unregistered bear, deer, moose or wild turkey at home or any place of storage for more than 18 hours.
+A person may not keep an unregistered bear, deer, moose, or wild turkey at home or any place of storage for more than 18-hours.
 This does not apply to an animal that is kept in an official registration station for the animal or at the office of a game warden.
-A person may leave an unregistered harvested animal in the woods if that person notifies a game warden within 18 hours as to the location of that animal and the circumstances necessitating leaving that animal in the woods.
+A person may exceed the 18-hour limit under special circumstances, but that person must still notify a game warden within 18 hours.

 A person on a hunting trip in an unorganized township and staying at a temporary place of lodging may keep an unregistered harvested animal at the temporary place of lodging for no more than 7 days or until that person leaves the woods, whichever comes first.

-A person may not possess a bear, deer, moose, or wild turkey that has not been legally registered except as otherwise provided in the statutes regarding animals causing damage or nuisance.
+A person may not possess a bear, deer, moose, or wild turkey that has not been legally registered, except as otherwise provided in the statutes regarding nuisance animals or animals causing damage.

-Bobcats taken by hunting must be tagged by a Department employee within 72 hours from the time they were taken.
+Bobcats taken by hunting must be tagged by a MDIFW employee within 72 hours of the time they were taken.

-A person may not present a bear, deer, moose or wild turkey for registration unless it is presented in its entirety, except that the viscera and rib cage of the animal may be removed in a manner that still allows the determination of the sex of the animal.
+A person must present a bear, deer, moose or wild turkey for registration in its entirety, except that the viscera and rib cage of the animal may be removed in a manner that still allows the determination of the animal’s sex.

-A moose may be dismembered for ease of transportation, and the lower legs, head and hide of a moose may be removed.
-If the head of the moose is not brought to the registration station, a canine tooth or the lower jaw must be presented at the time of registration.
-Parts of a moose not presented for registration may not be placed where they are visible to a person traveling on a public or private way.
+A moose may be dismembered for ease of transportation, and the lower legs, head and hide may be removed.
+If the head of the moose is not brought to the registration station, a canine tooth or the lower jaw must be.
+Parts of a moose left in the field may not be placed where they are visible to a person traveling on a public or private way.